 Exhibits in a criminal matter may be released for use in a civil action brought by the victim of the crime.
 To obtain such exhibits, the party in the civil action must submit a stipulation signed by the prosecutor and criminal defense counsel (including appellate counsel if applicable), a declaration, and certified copy of an order signed by the judge.
-The stipulation shall bear the criminal case caption and number, and reference the civil case by name and number.
+The stipulation must bear the criminal case caption and number, and reference the civil case by name and number.

 Unless specifically ordered by the court, all exhibits marked, identified and/or admitted into evidence in a civil case must be retrieved by the offering party at the conclusion of trial.
-The party introducing the exhibit is responsible for maintaining and preserving that exhibit pending any post verdict proceedings and appeals, until there is a final disposition of the action or proceeding.
+The party introducing the exhibit is responsible for maintaining and preserving that exhibit pending any post-verdict proceedings and appeals, until there is a final disposition of the action or proceeding.
 All exhibit tags and other identifying markings or information concerning each exhibit must remain in place and not be disturbed.
 Each exhibit must remain intact and in the same condition as during trial.
 In the event further proceedings of any court having jurisdiction of the matter require the presence of any exhibit, the party introducing the exhibit must promptly deliver the exhibit to the court, with notice to all parties.

 (Adopted 1/1/1998; Renum.
 7/1/2001; Rev. 7/1/2002; Renum.
-1/1/2006; Rev. 1/1/2007; Rev. 1/1/2011; Rev. 1/1/2013)
+1/1/2006; Rev. 1/1/2007; Rev. 1/1/2011; Rev. 1/1/2013; Rev. 1/1/2016; Rev. 1/1/2018; Rev. 1/1/2019)